Manojsandra/Titanic-Data-Analysis/README.md

 ## Data Cleaning
 During the data cleaning process, I identified missing values in the Age, Cabin, and Embarked columns.

 1.The Age column contained several missing values.
-Since age is numerical data, I replaced the missing values using the mean of the column.<br>2.The Embarked column is categorical data and had a few missing values, so I filled them using the mode (most frequent value).
+Since age is numerical data, I replaced the missing values using the mean of the column.<br>2.The Embarked column is categorical data and had a few missing values, so I filled them using the mode (most frequent value).<br>
 3.The Cabin column had more than 50% missing values, which could affect the analysis.
 Therefore, I decided to drop the column from the dataset.

 Additionally, I noticed that the Age column was stored as a float data type.
 Since age values are generally represented as whole numbers, I converted the Age column from float to integer.